 Frankly, i suspect that humidity "grounds out" or reduces electrical charges indoors and in so doing suppresses mild EMR pollution, (EMR means Electromagnetic Radiation).
 As i love Nikola Tesla's legacy, EMR pollution worries me less.
 I expect that intense radiation from cell phones and excessive wireless gadgetry can stress life needlessly.
-Mild EMR is unavoidable and i believe moderate humidity solves most associated radiation issues, through electrical dissipation in the humid air.
+Mild EMR is unavoidable and i believe moderate humidity solves some associated radiation issues, through electrical dissipation in the humid air.
 Except where a person suffers from severe sensitivities and vulnerabilities.
 (We do not suffer such things).

 Moreover, a good level of humidity tends to weigh down dust particles, so that we need not breath them in.
 Broom sweeping becomes far less dusty.
 Compared with little ionizer devices which i tested.
 Live plants or even drying green firewood indoors, has maintained wanted humidity levels and ultimately costs less.
 I noticed that the ionizers tended to wear out the electrodes too soon and such maintenance is less fun than plant maintenance.